neuronsimulator/nrn/docs/dev/morphology/morphology.rst

 The ``Import3D GUI`` tool is a graphical tool that allows the user to load a morphology and then interactively modify it.
 :ref:`import3d_tutorial` provides a tutorial on how to use the ``Import3D GUI`` tool.

-The underlying implementation is in HOC and the GUI constructs can be disreagarded, since loading numerous morphologies for simulation does not make any use of them.
+The underlying implementation is in HOC and the GUI constructs can in principle be disregarded, since loading numerous morphologies for simulation does not make any use of them.

 Import3D_GUI Morphology Loading - Legacy